backdrop/backdrop-issues/procedures/weekly-meeting--run.md

 1. Visit the [YouTube meeting list](https://www.youtube.com/my_live_events)

-1. Start the meeting by clicking the “Start hangout on air” button for the appropriate meeting.
+1. Start the meeting by clicking the “New Live Event” button for the appropriate meeting.

 1. Post a link to join the meeting into the backdrop channels for [Gitter.im](https://gitter.im/backdrop/backdrop-issues)
    * Copy the URL for the hangout